LingDong-/VisionOSC/README.md

 - Change deployment target to 11.3
 - For each file in src folder, on right sidebar, change file "Type" to Objective C++ (not extension, just in the dropdown menu)

+If you encounter `Undefined symbol: __objc_msgSend$identifier`, you might need to set `Excluded Architectures arm64`.
+See [this issue](https://github.com/LingDong-/VisionOSC/issues/2) for details.

+If there're some complaints about ARC, you might need to remove all mentions of `autorelease` in `src` folder.

 ## How to Use

 Settings in `settings.xml` will be loaded upon start.